/NOT FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES OR FOR DISSEMINATION IN

 CONSTITUTE A VIOLATION OF U.S. SECURITIES LAW./

 HALIFAX, Nov.
-25 /CNW/ - Jazz Air Income Fund ("Jazz" or the "Fund" TSX: JAZ.UN) announced today that the syndicate of underwriters led by TD Securities Inc., BMO Nesbitt Burns Inc. CIBC World Markets Inc., and RBC Dominion Securities Inc., and including Beacon Securities Limited, Genuity Capital Markets G.P., Salman Partners Inc. and Versant Partners Inc., have exercised the over-allotment option to purchase an additional $11,250,000 principal amount of 9.50% Convertible Unsecured Subordinated Debentures, increasing the aggregate gross proceeds of the public offering from $75,000,000 to $86,250,000.
+12 /CNW/ - Jazz Air Income Fund ("Jazz" or the "Fund" TSX: JAZ.UN) announced today that it has completed its previously announced public offering of $75,000,000 principal amount of 9.50% Convertible Unsecured Subordinated Debentures (the "Debentures").
+The Debentures were sold to a syndicate of underwriters led by TD Securities, BMO Capital Markets, CIBC and RBC Capital Markets, and including Beacon Securities Limited, Genuity Capital Markets G.P., Salman Partners Inc. and Versant Partners Inc. on a bought deal basis.
+In addition, Jazz has granted the underwriters an over-allotment option, exercisable for a period of 30 days following closing, to purchase an additional $11,250,000 of Debentures, which, if exercised, would increase the gross proceeds of the offering to $86,250,000.

 The Fund is an unincorporated, open-ended trust established under the laws of the Province of Ontario, created to indirectly acquire and hold an interest in the outstanding limited partnership units of Jazz Air LP.